 An applicant must use the official applications provided by the U.S. Copyright Office.
-Most claims may be submitted online by using the Office's electronic registration system, and in some cases applicants are required to use the online application to seek a registration.
+Most claims may be submitted online by using the Office's electronic registration system.
+Applicants must submit paper applications for some specific types of claims, and in some cases, applicants are required to use the online application to seek a registration.

-Applicants generally may submit a paper application as an alternative to using the electronic system, although applicants are required to use a paper application for certain types of claims.
+Applicants generally may submit a paper application as an alternative to using the electronic registration-system, although applicants are required to use a paper application for certain types of claims.